mp0120/downloader/readme.md

 # Installation
 After downloading you should run in terminal `composer update`.

-For downloading resources with status PENDING you need to update cron tasks.
+For downloading resources with non-immediately you need to update cron tasks.